akiomiyao/tif/README.md

       perl tif_basic.pl TGTTAAATATATATACA TTGCAAGTTAGTTAAGA 5
       perl blast.pl IRGSP-1.0_genome.fasta

 Output of tif_basic.pl is tif.fasta, a multiple FASTA file.
+tif.fasta will be saved in tif directory.

 The blast.pl reads tif.fasta and returns tif.position containing location and direction of TE insertion sites.